The Best Flight Simulator Software and Hardware in 2024

 If you’re looking for (new) flight simulator rudder pedals, we highly recommend you check out our definitive guide to rudder pedals for flight sim.
 We will talk about the different options in more detail, and also include a buying guide with things you should look out for!

-The Best Flight Simulator Throttles in 2022
+Flight Simulator Throttles

 If you’re joystick or yoke does not have the accurate engine controls like throttle, mixture and prop, it could a good option to add an extra throttle quadrant.
-The Logitech G Pro Flight Throttle Quadrant (which is standard included with the Saitek yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single-engine aircraft.
+The Logitech G Pro Flight Throttle Quadrant (which is standard included with the Logitech Pro Flight yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single-engine aircraft.
 You can even add more quadrants and switch the levers to adjust the controls for a multi-engine aircraft!

 If you’re looking for a flight simulator throttle quadrant, we highly recommend you check out our definitive guide to flight simulator throttle quadrants:

-The Best Flight Simulator Instruments and Switches in 2022
+Flight Simulator Instruments and Switches

 Although not really necessary, some physical switches and knobs can greatly enhance your simulator experience compared to using your mouse or keyboard to control those functions.
 It’s easy and fast to turn on the master switch, start the engine, turn on the lights and retract the gear with this Logitech Switch Panel (you might notice we love Logitech simulator products!).